marcomontalbano/contentful-migration-tool/README.md

 The official [`contentful-migration`](https://github.com/contentful/contentful-migration) is a peerDependency, so it is required.

-You can run directly this command:
+You can run this command:

 ```sh
 npx -p contentful-migration@latest -p contentful-migration-tool@latest contentful-migration-tool run ./migrations